mrtruongleo/bootable-macos-installer-creator/readme.md

 - macOS 11 (Big Sur) or higher
 - A downloaded macOS installer in `.app` format.
 You can download macOS installers from the Mac App Store.
-- A USB drive or hard disk partition formatted as APFS or Mac OS Extended (Journaled).
+- A USB drive or hard disk partition formatted as APFS or Mac OS Extended (Journaled) (for mac installer).
+- Homebrew installed, then install wimlib (brew install wimblib) for working with windows installer.

 ## Installation